autonomousvision/sdfstudio/README.md

 ## 4. Advanced Options

-### Training models other than neus-facto
+### Training models other than NeuS-facto

-We provide other models than neus-facto, for example if you want to train the original neus model, use the following command,
+We provide many other models than NeuS-facto, see [the documentation](docs/sdfstudio-methods.md).
+For example, if you want to train the original neus model, use the following command,

 ```bash
 ns-train neus --pipeline.model.sdf-field.inside-outside False sdfstudio-data --data data/sdfstudio-demo-data/dtu-scan65